2019-1 Best Instructors

 Jennifer Leigh, Nazareth College, USA

-Karen Lynden, University of North Carolina Greensboro, USA
+Karen Lynden, University of North Carolina at Greensboro, USA

 Leighton Wilks, University of Calgary, Canada